prequel-dev/workshop/scenarios/scenario-01-cre-2024-009/README.md

 /home/student/prequel/workshop/scenarios/scenario-01-cre-2024-009
 ```

-Run the `trigger.sh` script.
+Run the `trigger.sh` script to trigger the scenario problem.

 This script will create a Kubernetes job that generates Jaeger traces and sends them to the OpenTelemetry Collector.
 It takes a few minutes to complete.

 ```bash
 ./trigger.sh